BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Appendix

 Prompt \ref{prm:baseline} contains the baseline prompt template that was used.
 For these experiments, the \textit{db\_schema} variable is replaced with the schema that is detailed in Appendix \ref{subsec:tables}.
 In the case of the \textit{3-rows}, \textit{5-rows}, and \textit{combo} experiments, \textit{db\_schema} is replaced with a schema that includes the corresponding number of example rows for each table in the database.

 Prompt \ref{prm:examples} shows the example queries that were appended to the baseline prompt for use in the \textit{1-shot}, \textit{3-shot}, \textit{5-shot}, and \textit{combo} experiments.
-Note that these example queries stay the same regardless of the question from BiomedSQL being passed.
+For brevity, we have not included the prompt that contains additional example queries for the \textit{10-shot}, \textit{20-shot}, and \textit{40-shot} experiments.
+Note that the example queries stay the same regardless of the question from BiomedSQL being passed to the model.

 Prompt \ref{prm:stats} details the statistical thresholding instructions that were appended to the baseline prompt for use in the \textit{stat-instruct} and \textit{combo} experiments.

 Finally, Prompt \ref{prm:response} contains the prompt template that was passed to the LLMs for the generation of a final natural language response based on the question, generated SQL query, and execution results.
 This prompt was used throughout the isolated SQL generation experiments.